chrisputnam9/pssh/README.md

 Edit your ~/.pssh/config.hjson - search for 'root' and fix any incorrect paths to point to your actual files (typically /home/youruser/... eg. /home/youruser/.ssh/config).

 # Miscellaneous
-Many thanks to all who've helped with suggestions, testing, and motivation!
+Many thanks to all who've helped with suggestions, testing, issue reporting, and motivation!

 - [Theodore Slechta](https://github.com/theodoreslechta)
 - Mark Johnson